Speedrunyourknowledge/track-the-tracker/README.md

 ### Cookies tab

-The cookies tab shows all cookies currently active for the page.
+Shows all cookies associated with the current webpage.
 Third-party cookies are checked against the Disconnect.me [tracker list](https://github.com/disconnectme/disconnect-tracking-protection), an actively-maintained list of known tracking domains.
 Cookies whose domain appears in this list are classified as trackers.
 > A tracking domain is one which collects user data from multiple websites not owned by the domain itself
 <br>